-Naidu to begin hunger strike today at New Delhi
+Naidu begins hunger strike in Delhi, demands special status for Andhra

-New Delhi, Feb 11: TDP president and Andhra Pradesh Chief Minister N Chandrababu Naidu will sit on a day-long hunger strike in the national capital on Monday demanding special status for his state and fulfilment of commitments made by the Centre under the AP Reorganisation Act, 2014.
+New Delhi, Feb 11: TDP president and Andhra Pradesh Chief Minister N Chandrababu Naidu has begun his day-long hunger strike in the national capital demanding special status for his state and fulfilment of commitments made by the Centre under the AP Reorganisation Act, 2014.

 The Telugu Desam Party had walked out the BJP-led NDA last year protesting the "injustice" done to Andhra Pradesh after its bifurcation.